mitodl/mitx-grading-library/README.md

 ## Demo Course

 A demonstration course for the MITx Grading Library can be viewed [here](https://edge.edx.org/courses/course-v1:MITx+grading-library+examples/).
-The source code for this course is contained in this repository.
+The source code for this course is contained in this repository [here](course/).

 ## Documentation for edX Course Authors
 [Extensive documentation](https://mitodl.github.io/mitx-grading-library/) has been compiled for the configuration of the different graders in the library.